theerud/conductor/templates/workflow.md

     -   **PAUSE** and await the user's response.
 Do not proceed without an explicit yes or confirmation.

 6.  **Create Checkpoint Commit:**
-    -   Stage all changes.
+    -   Stage only verification artifacts and `conductor/` updates (avoid application code).
 If no changes occurred in this step, proceed with an empty commit.
     -   Perform the commit with a clear and concise message (e.g., `conductor(checkpoint): Checkpoint end of Phase X`).

 7.  **Attach Auditable Verification Report using Git Notes:**